MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-alert-on-metric.md

 ## Create an alert rule on a metric from the Azure portal

-1. In the [Azure portal](https://portal.azure.com/), select the Azure Database for MySQL flexible server instance you want to monitor.
+1. In the [Azure portal](https://portal.azure.com/), select the Azure Database for MySQL Flexible Server instance you want to monitor.
 2. Under the **Monitoring** section of the sidebar, select **Alerts**.
 3. Select **+ New alert rule**.
 4. The **Create rule** page opens.
 Fill in the required information.